eskay993/gamefiles/sp-football-life-2023/README.md

 This assumes you've already downloaded the [SP Football Life 2023](https://www.pessmokepatch.com/2022/10/spfl23.htm) base game and latest update from the [SmokePatch](https://www.pessmokepatch.com/2022/10/spfl23.html) website and extracted both downloads.

 On Steam Deck, follow the below steps in Desktop Mode.
 1. Make sure Lutris is up to date.
 This can fix some issues you might encounter.
-On Steam Deck, close Lutris, then open the `Discover` app and choose "`Update`" > "`Update All`".
+On Steam Deck, close Lutris, then open the `Discover` app and choose `Update` > `Update All`.

 2. Download [sp-football-life-2023-win.zip](https://github.com/eskay993/gamefiles/raw/main/sp-football-life-2023/sp-football-life-2023-win.zip) from this repo and extract it.